 Regular parent contact is encouraged.
+The school year begins with informal meetings with families and class information evenings to familiarise students and families with the new school year.
+Parent interviews are held in Week 3 of Term 1 and in Week 2 of Term 3.
 In Term 1, parents/guardians will be invited to come to school to view their child's work and to meet with the teacher to discuss goals and progress.
-Parents can contact teachers for meetings at any time or as necessary.
+A 'Learning Journey' is held towards the end of Term 3.